Florence Lawrence: Personal life

-Lawrence was married three times and had no children.
+Lawrence was married three times.
 Her first marriage was to actor, screenwriter and director Harry Solter in 1908.
 They remained married until Solter's death in 1920.
 She then married automobile salesman Charles Byrne Woodring in 1921.
 They separated in 1929; Lawrence was granted an interlocutory divorce in February 1931, which was finalized the following year.
 During the 1920s, Lawrence and Woodring opened a cosmetics store in Los Angeles called Hollywood Cosmetics.
 The store sold theatrical makeup and also sold a line of cosmetics that Lawrence developed.
 They continued their partnership after their separation in 1929, but the store was forced to close in 1931.

 In 1933, Lawrence wed for the third and final time, to Henry Bolton, who turned out to be an abusive alcoholic and beat her severely.
 The union lasted five months.